 Injected drugs are often erratically absorbed because of

 Differences in absorption by site of injection (intramuscular or subcutaneous)

 Variability in depth of injection (too deep or too shallow)

 Intramuscular injections are generally avoided in children because of pain and the possibility of tissue damage, but, when needed, water-soluble drugs are best because they do not precipitate at the injection site.

 Transdermal absorption may be enhanced in neonates and young infants because the stratum corneum is thin and because the ratio of surface area to weight is much greater than for older children and adults.
 Skin disruptions (eg, abrasions, eczema, burns) increase absorption in children of any age.

 Transrectal drug therapy is generally appropriate only for emergencies when an IV route is not available (eg, use of rectal diazepam for status epilepticus).
 Site of placement of the drug within the rectal cavity may influence absorption because of the difference in venous drainage systems.
 Young infants may also expel the drug before significant absorption has occurred.

-Absorption of drugs from the lungs (eg, β-agonists for asthma, pulmonary surfactant for respiratory distress syndrome) varies less by physiologic parameters and more by reliability of the delivery device and patient or caregiver technique.
+Absorption of inhaled drugs from the lungs (eg, beta-agonists for asthma, pulmonary surfactant for respiratory distress syndrome) may vary less by physiologic parameters and more by reliability of the delivery device and patient or caregiver technique.

 The volume of distribution of drugs changes in children with aging.
 These age-related changes are due to changes in body composition (especially the extracellular and total body water spaces) and plasma protein binding.